ExcellentWish/portfolio-project-4/README.md

 ![](assets/images/MangeReservations.PNG)

-This image was taken while testing.
+This image above was taken while testing.
 I realised that my manage reservation pages where dull as I forgot to add styling to them.

 ![](assets/images/MangeReservations-afterstyle.PNG)